See Crunch Automation basics for more information.

 Each category is defined sequentially and the result is the first match.
 For each condition, in turn, only the cases that haven’t yet been allocated are eligible.
 It’s equivalent to the "IF, ELSE, ELSE IF" commands you see in other programming languages (such as R and JavaScript).
 Any unallocated cases that have not met any conditions are then set as missing.
 You can also set cases to be missing at any time by using NULL.

-THEN VARIABLE (Optional Argument)
+THEN VARIABLE (optional argument)

 You can also optionally set each category as a constant or as a fill from another variable.
 Both examples are illustrated in the following script.
 If you are filling from another variable, then this is when you use the THEN VARIABLE argument.